 A general introduction to the principles of stem cell biology.
-Topics include embryonic stem cells in early development, adult stem cells, potential applications of stem cell culture and ethical issues involved in stem cell research.
-Emphasis on laboratory techniques including culture of mouse embryonic stem cells, and analysis of stem cells by immunofluorescence and flow cytometry.
+Topics include embryonic stem cells in early development, adult stem cells, and potential applications of stem cell culture and ethical issues involved in stem cell research.
+Current research methods involving cell differentiation and fluorescent technology will be presented.
+Emphasis on laboratory techniques including culture of mouse embryonic stem cells, analysis of stem cells by immunofluorescence and flow cytometry.

 PREREQ.: BTEC 21C COREQ.: BTEC 93

 Provides the necessary communication tools for beginning students placed in off-campus stem cell biology internships.
 Emphasis is put on demonstrating how their work contributes to the overall the scientific research being conducted at their internship site.
 Types of internships may include, but are not limited to, differentiation of pluripotent stem cells, FACS analysis, primary cell culture, propagation of iPS cells, immunolocalization, microarray analysis and tumor cell characterization.